 The culture of high school was similar to junior high (i.e., excessively religious kids were often the butt of jokes), but there was an important difference.
 For the first time, I was exposed to evangelical Christianity (e.g., "Don't bother to ask her out - she's one of those Bible thumpers.").
 I had a close friend during this time whose parents were both pastors at an evangelical church.
 While he was anything but religious, he was required to attend a church where speaking in tongues was common.
 His parents would later burn his heavy metal record collection, conduct a full-blown exorcism over him while several parishioners held him down, and eventually throw him out of their house.
 This was the first time I had encountered anything like this.
 Sadly, it would not be the last.

 By this time, I had discovered politics, science, and philosophy.
 As I found myself in agreement with my parents' moderately liberal politics and was excited by learning about world history, science, and philosophy, religion transformed from a well-intentioned waste of time to something much more sinister.
 I began to discover freethought, and I saw that faith demanded blind acceptance of things which had been disproved by science.
 History demonstrated countless atrocities committed in the name of religion.
 Philosophy showed that morality need not derive from religion.
-Perhaps most significantly at the time, my increased exposure to politics convinced me that the overwhelming majority of people who called themselves Christian were hypocrites because any true Christian would be a strong advocate for social welfare and would oppose the greed of big business (this was happening in the Reagan years).
+Perhaps most significantly at the time, my increased exposure to politics convinced me that the overwhelming majority of people who called themselves Christian were hypocrites who had embraced capitalism and a disdain for the poor over Jesus.

 On to Part III.